samsaradog/prolog_ttt/README.md

 Stay tuned for further developments.
 The adventure continues.

+## Game Progress

+The game search algorithm is now working from within the repl.
+There is not yet a check on whether you can continue playing.
+This results in an error if the human enters the last move on the grid.
+To start a new game, enter:

+    ?- newGame.

+This will display the game board.
+To make a move, enter, for example:

+    ?- move(2).

+Be sure not to forget the period at the end of the command.
+The program will announce a winner, but not a draw game.
+Next step is to get a more friendly user interface running from a command line rather than inside the repl.

 ## Sources

 There are many resources on the web for learning Prolog.
 The one I found most useful was a [tutorial](http://www.csupomona.edu/~jrfisher/www/prolog_tutorial/pt_framer.html) by J. R. Fisher at CSU Pomona.
 You may notice that it contains an implementation of a Tic-Tac-Toe game, which I built on